Mechanical pneumatic level control

-- Supplied as a complete set which includes the 3 control valves and all necessary hose lines and connectors.
+- Supplied as a complete set which includes the 3 control valves and all necessary hose lines and connectors for 4 air springs.
 All components are also available individually as spare parts.

 - On the LCV variant the air flow can be reduced using the throttle valve should the control system tend to overshoot The PVM variant can also be fitted with a throttle valve as an option

 - In addition to the standard solutions listed here we also hold special versions with regard to material, flow, accuracy and restoring force